Lrssn-blog/Style-guide/Git.md

 # Repository
 ## Documents
-Every repository should have all the following documents, even if they are empty.
+Every repository should have most the following documents, even if they are empty.
 ### .editorconfig
 A editorconfig will make sure every editor behaves the same.
+For more information see [editorconfig.org](https://editorconfig.org/).
-What every editorconfig should include are.
+What every editorconfig should include are:
 - indent_style: The preffered style is tabs.
 - indent_size: The preffered size is 4.
 - tab_width: This should match the indent_size.